MarcusOtter/Speldesign-Estetiska-BOT/README.md

 | *In server*<br>![](https://i.imgur.com/Em23RUG.png)<br>*In DMs*<br>![](https://i.imgur.com/uW3tPe9.png) |

 ### `checkupdate [upstream]`
-Check if there is an update available from the specified upstream.
+Check if there is an update available from the specified upstream.<br>
 `upstream` is an optional parameter that defaults to origin/master.
 This is the branch that should be checked against.<br>

 ### `update [upstream]`